 If you’d like to help people by becoming a member of a respected healthcare profession, the nursing associate degree program at Aims might be right for you.

-Learn more about the Aims nursing program, talks about the challenges and rewards you’ll find as a student in the nursing associate degree program.
+Learn more about the challenges and rewards you’ll find as a student in the Aims nursing associate degree program.

 The nursing associate degree program at Aims combines lectures, labs and an internship to give you the medical knowledge and hands-on training that will help you start your nursing career.